This Fizzing Sidewalk Paint is by far one of our kids’ most favorite play recipes.

-Sidewalk chalk is fun, painting is fun, making things fizz is also fun!
+Sidewalk chalk is fun, painting is fun, and making things fizz is also fun!
 Let’s do all three!

 This is a really simple recipe to create sidewalk chalk “paint” out of food coloring, baking soda and cornstarch.
 We have made the standard sidewalk chalk paint before, but this recipe is better – it fizzes when you spray it with vinegar.